Mastering Medicare Secondary Payer Compliance: A Guide for Insurance Adjusters

 3. Reducing Legal Risks

-Coordination of Benefits (COB) is your best friend when dealing with MSP compliance.
+Coordination of Benefits (COB) is crucial to understand when dealing with MSP compliance.
 It’s a process that helps insurers determine which plan pays first when a beneficiary has multiple forms of insurance coverage.

 Here’s how: